angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 Thraben] or :card[Chalice of the Void], but it has to be backed up by solid mana (or Force of Will).
 Storm decks, on the other hand, struggle to beat these kinds of cards once resolved.
 And to cap it all off, Citadel can be tough to interact with.
-Tradtional anti-Storm cards like :card[Flusterstorm] can't stop it from resolving, and :card[Prismatic Ending] or other commonly played options can't remove it. :card[Endurance] does nothing to stop a Tendrils powered by Citadel, where it can be disruptive to a :card[Past in Flames] deck or a Doomsday pile.
+Traditional anti-_Storm_ cards like :card[Flusterstorm] can't stop it from resolving, and :card[Prismatic Ending] or other commonly played options can't remove it. :card[Endurance] does nothing to stop a Tendrils powered by Citadel, where it can be disruptive to a :card[Past in Flames] deck or a Doomsday pile.

-Citadel still functions as a Storm and card-advantage engine under Narset, and it can't be Pyro- or Hydroblasted.
+Citadel still functions as a _Storm_ and card-advantage engine under Narset, and it can't be Pyro- or Hydroblasted.
 Finally, not playing Burning Wish means a lot more room in the sideboard for a variety tools against the metagame.
 I think these aspects are what allow it to succeed.